Muthinicharlie/auto-annotated-portfolio/content/pages/index.md

     title: I’m a full stack web developer and a mobile app developer.
     subtitle: >-
-      I am a professional full stack web developer and mobile developer with a strong focus on creating user-centric web designs and providing innovative solutions through web applications development and mobile applications development.
-I bring extensive experience in crafting responsive, mobile-friendly and performance oriented websites that are integrated with the current cutting edge technologies so as to deliver exceptional user experiences.
+      I am a professional full stack web developer and mobile developer with a strong focus on creating user-centric designs and providing innovative solutions through web applications development and mobile applications development.
+I bring extensive experience in crafting responsive, mobile-friendly and performance oriented web applications and mobile applications that are integrated with the current cutting edge technologies so as to deliver exceptional user experiences.
     styles:
       self:
         height: auto